zyr2288/zg-assembler/doc/README-en.md

 * You can use sub labels, such as `player.x` `player.y`.
 * Press vscode's Find Definition shortcut key (default F12) to find the label definition location directly.
+* All `xx = yy` is used as a variable, the compiler will not check for duplicate definitions.
+To define constants, use the `.DEF` command.

 ### Local label